endurantgames/cosmiclegends/src/classes/wheelman.md

 - Ramming
 - Rocket
 - Roll
+- Safety
 - Scanner
 - Shield
+- Sideways
 - Siren
 - Skidmark
 - Slick
 - Smoke
+- Soar
 - Speed
 - Spikes
+- Stable
+- Stunt
 - Submersible
 - Tires
 - Tow
 - Trunk
+- Tunnelling
 - Turbo
+- Paddle
 - Vertical
 - Wheel
 - Winch
 - Window
-- Wing
+- Wings
 :::::::::::::::::::::::::

-When you use a **Power Display,** you can add one Personal Power Word for free.
+When you have your *Unique Vehicle* use a **Power Display,** you can add one Vehicle Scene Power Word for free.

-You can use two Power Personal Words together to form a **Power Stunt** or **Power Combo** by paying 1 Might for each beyond the first.
+You can have your *Unique Vehicle* use two Vehicle Scene Power Words together to form a **Power Stunt** or **Power Combo** by paying 1 Might for each beyond the first.

 ### Nova Power